phenoscanner/phenoscannerpy/README.md

 * Download the phenoscanner.py file.
 * Download the test files.

+# Usage
-# Help
+\# Help
 python phenoscanner.py --help

-# Command line query
+\# Single query
-A single SNP, gene or region can be queried
+A single SNP, gene or region can be queried on the command line using the snp, gene or region flag respectively (see examples below).

-# Input files
+\# Multiple queries
+Multiple queries can be performed by using inputting a file containing the SNPs/genes/regions to be queried.
 Input files have to be tab-delimited text files (without a header) with one SNP, gene or genomic region per line (max 100 SNPs, 10 genes or 10 regions) depending on the query.
 These files are loaded into the program using the infile option (file prefix only, i.e. no .txt) and by setting the relevant query type to True (see examples below).

 # Examples
 \# SNP